 I am a photographer based in Singapore.
-Over the years, I have been volunteering in medical projects on infectious diseases such as malaria, tuberculosis and dengue with the non-profit organisations.
+Over the years, I have been volunteering in medical projects on infectious diseases such as malaria, tuberculosis and dengue and with other non-profit organisations.

-My passion is to help the less advantages people and assist in highlighting infectious diseases in the impoverished and less advantaged communities.
+My passion is to help the less advantages people and assist in highlighting medical issues in the impoverished and less advantaged communities.
 Using photography as a medium, I hope that my work provides the bridge between science and art ; bridging cultures and communities.

 2019 - Winner of Photography Award, UK